 Code Enforcement works to identify violations of Edmond’s municipal ordinance and state laws within the Edmond City Limits.
 We seek voluntary compliance from citizens to help maintain the quality of the community.
 Once a code violation is identified, the responsible party is notified to take corrective action.

-In addition to working health, safety and welfare ordinance violations, Code Enforcement also monitors oil wells, pipelines, and administers a Fats, Oils and Grease (FOG) program for commercial uses.
+In addition to working health, safety, and welfare ordinance violations, Code Enforcement also monitors oil wells, and pipelines, and administers a Fats, Oils, and Grease (FOG) program for commercial uses.
 Inspections are made to insure municipal ordinances and state laws are adhered to.

 Common Code Violations

 - Tall grass or weeds that are over 12" in height.

 - Parking on the grass – All vehicles must be parked on a sealed surface, such as concrete or asphalt.